When Can We Answer Queries Using Result-Bounded Data Interfaces?: Reducing to Query Containment

-\end{compactitem} \mylistskip The $\amd$ containment above simply formalizes the definition of~$\amd$, via Proposition~\ref{prop:altdef}.
-Intuitively, $R$ and $R'$ represent the interpretations of the relation~$R$ in~$I_1$ and $I_2$; $R_\acc$ represents the interpretation of~$R$ in~$I_\acc$; and $\accessible$ represents the active domain of~$I_\acc$.
-The constraints $\Gamma$ include $\Sigma$ and $\Sigma'$, which means that~$I_1$ and $I_2$ both satisfy $\Sigma$.
+The $\amd$ containment above simply formalizes the definition of~$\amd$, via Proposition~\ref{prop:altdef}.
 The first two accessibility axioms enforce that $I_\acc$ is access-valid in~$I_1$: for non-result-bounded methods, accesses to a method $\mt$ on a relation~$R$ return all the results, while for result-bounded methods it respects the lower bounds.
 The last accessibility axiom enforces that~$I_\acc$ is a common subinstance of~$I_1$ and $I_2$ and that~$\accessible$ includes the active domain of~$I_\acc$.
-Hence, from the definitions, we have:
+Hence, from the definitions and from Theorem~\ref{thm:equiv} and Proposition~\ref{prop:altdef}, we have:

+\begin{prop} Let $Q$ be a CQ, and let $\aschema$ be a schema with constraints expressible in active-domain first-order logic and with access methods that may have result upper and lower bounds.
+Then the following are equivalent: \begin{itemize} \item $Q$ is monotonically answerable with respect to $\aschema$. \item $Q$ is $\amd$ over $\aschema$. \item The $\amd$ containment for~$Q$ and $\aschema$ holds. \end{itemize} \end{prop}

+\begin{proof} We know by Theorem~\ref{thm:equiv} that the first two points are equivalent, and we can further rephrase them using Proposition~\ref{prop:altdef}: $Q$ is monotonically answerable iff whenever two instances $I_1, I_2$ satisfying~$\Sigma$ have a common subinstance $I_\acc$ which is access-valid in~$I_1$, then we have $Q(I_1) \subseteq Q(I_2)$.
+Assuming this, let us show that the query containment holds.
+Fix an instance $J$ satisfying $\Gamma$.
+We let $I_1$ consist of the facts of~$J$ over the relations in the original schema, and $I_2$ consist of the facts $R'(\vec c)$ for each fact $R(\vec c)$ of $J$.
+Clearly $I_1$ and $I_2$ satisfy $\Sigma$.
+We consider the instance $I_\acc$ containing facts $R(\vec c)$ for all facts $R_\acc(\vec c)$ in~$J$.
+The last class of axioms for $\Gamma$ guarantee that this is a common subinstance of $I_1$ and $I_2$, while the first two sets of axioms guarantee that $I_\acc$ is access-valid in $I_1$.
+We conclude that $Q(I_1) \subseteq Q(I_2)$, and this implies that the containment of $Q$ in $Q'$ holds in $J$.